 - Candidate selection interviews in English

-Besides the selection process, it is always better to choose an offshore development partner from English proficient countries like India.
+Besides the selection process, it is always better to choose an offshore development partner from English proficient country like India.
 India has the second-largest English-speaking population and ranks #48 in language proficiency worldwide.
-So, you get access to a proficient English-speaking team from the executive to management level.
+So, you get access to a proficient English-speaking team from the executive to the management level.

 4. Cultural Barriers